-- Depending on how your ImageXpress Pico system is configured, you may not have all the objectives. - The 40x objective and the 63x objective cannot be installed in the instrument simultaneously. - The 63x objective cannot be installed when the environmental control cassette is loaded.
+- Depending on how your ImageXpress Pico system is configured, you may not have all the objectives. - Do not install the 40x objective and the 63x objective in the instrument simultaneously. - The 63x objective is not compatible with the environmental control cassette.
+Do not install the 63x objective when the environmental control cassette is loaded. - If no filter cubes are installed, an installed objective will appear to be not installed.
+We recommend that at least one filter cube be installed before installing an objective.
+See Installing a Filter Cube on page 59 for details.